-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES
+FIRST-YEAR UNDERGR ADUATES

-PRIVATE INSTITUTION \$27,300 \$27,300
+PRIVATE INSTITUTION

 Tuition:

 PUBLIC INSTITUTION

 Tuition:

 In-district:

 In-state (out-of-district):

 Out-of-state:

 NONRESIDENT ALIEN:

 Tuition:

-REQUIRED FEES: \$596 \$321
+REQUIRED FEES:

-ROOM AND BOARD: \$8,960 \$8,960
+ROOM AND BOARD:

 (on-campus)

-ROOM ONLY: \$4,460 \$4,460
+ROOM ONLY:

 (on-campus)

-BOARD ONLY: \$4,500 \$4,500
+BOARD ONLY:

 (on-campus meal plan)

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and room an fees): rate tuition and i room and board

 Other:

-G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minimum n 18 maximum G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-Yes 🖾 No G4.
-Do tuition and fees vary by undergraduate instructional program?
-Xes Yes 🗌 No If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in O 61?
-0%
+umber of credits per term a studer t can take for the stated full-ti ime tuition 12 minimum 18 maxim

+o tuition and fees vary by year of s tudy (e.g., sophomore, junior, senior)?
+Yes □ No

+o tuition and fees vary by undergra aduate instructional program? • Yes \ No

+1 / 2 3 .
+1. ~ 10

+what percentage of full-time unde rgraduates pay more than the tuition and fees s reported in G 17

 G5.
-Provide the estimated expenses for a typical full-time undergraduate student:
+Provide the estimated expenses for a typical full-time undergraduate student (2013-14):

 Residents Commuters (living at home) Commuters (not living at home)

 Books and supplies: \$1,000 \$1,000 \$1,000

-Room only: \$5,350
+Room only: \$6,707

-Board only: \$1,650 \$1,650
+Board only: \$1.836 \$1,836

 Room and board total (if your college cannot provide separate room and board figures for commuters not living at home):

-Transportation: \$2,000 \$2,000 \$2,000
+Transportation: \$2,063 \$2.063 \$2.063

-Other expenses: \$1,000 \$1,000 \$1,000
+Other expenses: \$1,031 \$1,031 \$1,031